EthicalML/kafka-spark-streaming-zeppelin-docker/README.md

 | prometheus | prom/prometheus | v2.8.1 | 172.25.0.15:9000 |
 | grafana | grafana/grafana | 6.1.1 | 172.25.0.16:3000 |
 | zeppelin | apache/zeppelin | 0.8.1 | 172.25.0.19:8080 |

-# Overview

-This repository contains a docker-file together with the configuration files to spin off all the services mentioned below.

-This docker-compose uses a network bridge to explicitly allocate IP addressses to all the services.
-This allows you to access all the services directly through their respective static IPs, which is handy if you want to use the kafka scripts (e.g. kafka-topics.sh) from your host server.

 # Quickstart